Things to Know When Traveling to Europe

 Each country in Europe is unique, with its own culture and language.
 Even within the EU, there are many differences.
 Some may surprise you, like the German-speaking areas in Northern Italy.

-In some countries, it is easier to get by on English than in others.
-You may have no problem in Stockholm if your Swedish is rudimentary, but in France, they do not like speaking English.
+In some countries, it is easier to get by in English than in others.
+You may have no problem in Stockholm if your Swedish is rudimentary, but they do not like speaking English in France.
 Try to master a few polite phrases in the local dialect to make your visit smoother.
 Most locals will appreciate your effort.
 Having Google translate handy doesn’t hurt either.

-The Euro is not used in all countries in Europe (not even in all countries of the European Union), so you may need to exchange currency when crossing borders.
+The Euro is not used in all countries in Europe (not even in all European Union countries), so you may need to exchange currency when crossing borders.
 Don’t worry, there are plenty of places to do this, but you will be charged a small fee for the convenience.

 Americans sometimes think of Europe as being more liberal, and while it may be true in some cases, not in the case of marijuana.
 Except in special coffee shops in Amsterdam and certain locations in Copenhagen, smoking pot is illegal.
 Be aware of the local laws if you plan to consume or smoke cannabis (or any drug) while traveling through Europe.